PhD Qualifying Examination

 Students must satisfy the following conditions before being allowed to sit the PhD QE:

-- Complete a minimum of five modules, at least two of which at level 6000, with a minimum CAP of 3.50;
+- Complete a minimum of five modules with a minimum CAP of 3.50;

 - Where applicable, obtain satisfactory grades in the Centre for English Language Communication graduate English modules at intermediate level; and